 SECTION 7.
 Nomination and Election of Trustees.

-Report as to the number of members present in order to determine the existence of a quorum.
+- Report as to the number of members present in order to determine the existence of a quorum.

-Presentation and consideration of reports of officers, trustees and committees.
+- Presentation and consideration of reports of officers, trustees, and committees.

-Trustees shall be elected for terms of three (3) years as their respective terms expire.
-If the election of trustees has not been held on the day designated herein for the annual meeting, or at any adjournment thereof, the board of trustees shall cause the election to be held at a special meeting of the members as soon thereafter as conveniently may be.
+SECTION 2.
+Qualifications and Tenure.
+Trustees shall be elected for terms of three (3) years.
+If the election of trustees has not been held on or by the day designated for the annual meeting, or at any adjournment thereof, the board of trustees shall cause the election to be held at a special meeting of the members as soon thereafter as is convenient.

 No person shall be eligible to become or remain a trustee or to hold any position of trust in the Cooperative who: